almostengr/almostengrwebsite/website/docs/index.md

 ## Featured Project - Musical Light Show

 Each year, I do a musical Christmas light show.
 The show consists of synchronizing lights to music.
-To pick a song for the Light Show, go to the [Light Show Jukebox Page](https://lightshow.thealmostengineer.com).
+To pick a song for the Light Show, go to the [Light Show website](https://lightshow.thealmostengineer.com).

 More information about the project, including song information, show times, and links to previous years show videos, are available on the [project page](/projects/light-show).